Financial Aid (Applies to Curriculum Students Only)

 Federal financial aid recipients who withdraw from class or stop attending prior to completing the semester may owe a repayment to the U.S. Government.
 Calculations are based on the last date of attendance/participation in the class.
 If a portion of the aid is unearned, the College is required to return the funds to the federal government.
 If it is determined that a student owes the U.S. Department of Education, failure of the student to repay the debt or make payment arrangements within 45 days of notification will result in the loss of Title IV eligibility at all institutions.
 In addition, the student will not be allowed to register for future terms at the College.

-Gaston College and the Gaston College Foundation offer a variety of scholarships ranging in value from $250 to $2,500 per academic year.
+Gaston College and the Gaston College Foundation offer a variety of scholarships each academic year.
 Foundation scholarships are donated by civic clubs, foundations, friends of the College, and local businesses.
 Applicants are considered for all scholarships for which they qualify.
 Gaston College Foundation scholarship applicants must satisfy all Gaston College admissions requirements, including any required placement tests for their program of study.
-Applicants must submit the FAFSA using Gaston College's school code #002973 in addition to completing a Gaston College Foundation Scholarship Application.
-Scholarship applications are continuously accepted throughout the academic year, with the earliest applicants receiving priority consideration for scholarships.
-Applications received after the priority deadline, usually early May, will be considered if funds remain after priority applicants are reviewed.
+Applicants must submit the FAFSA using Gaston College’s school code #002973 in addition to completing a Gaston College Foundation Scholarship Application.
+Scholarship applications are accepted beginning March 1 and will be accepted throughout the academic year.
+Applications received by the priority deadline, usually the end of April or early May, will receive priority consideration for scholarship awards.
+Applications received after the priority deadline will be considered as funds are available.
 Completed applications must be submitted online EACH year by the deadline published online.
 Information about student financial aid and scholarships may be obtained on the Gaston College web page or from the Financial Aid Office located in the Myers Center on the Dallas Campus, in the Student Affairs Office on the Lincoln Campus and Kimbrell Campus in Belmont.
 A full listing of Gaston College Foundation Scholarships can be obtained in Financial Aid on the Gaston College web page (www.gaston.edu).

 College, State, and Federal Awards